usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 of the Rehabilitation Act.
-In 2017, when the Architectural and Transportation Barriers Compliance Board (“Access Board”) adopted WCAG 2.0 as the technical standard for the Federal Government’s web content under section 508, WCAG 2.1 had not been finalized.
-55 And although WCAG 2.0 is the standard adopted by the Department of Transportation in its regulations implementing the Air Carrier Access Act, which covers airlines’ websites and kiosks, 56 those regulations—like the section 508 rule—were promulgated before WCAG 2.1 was published.
+In 2017, when the Architectural and Transportation Barriers Compliance Board (“Access Board”) adopted WCAG 2.0 as the technical standard for the Federal Government’s web content under section 508, WCAG 2.1 had not been finalized. {% fn 55 %} And although WCAG 2.0 is the standard adopted by the Department of Transportation in its regulations implementing the Air Carrier Access Act, which covers airlines’ websites and kiosks, {% fn 56 %} those regulations—like the section 508 rule—were promulgated before WCAG 2.1 was published.

 The Department believes that adopting WCAG 2.1 as the technical standard for subpart